johan162/hpdf_table/docs/GettingStarted.md

 - Cells are referred to starting from the top left cell that is cell (0x0)

-Now its time to size and position the table on the page.
+Now It's time to size and position the table on the page.
 As a minimum you must specify the `x` and `y` position as well as the width of the table.
 The library is smart enough to automatically figure out the height (but it is also possible to force a larger height than strictly necessary)

-The native coordiante system for PDF pages are given as the printing unit of DPI or *dots per inch*.
+The native coordinate system for PDF pages are given as the printing unit of DPI or *dots per inch*.
 By default, the resolution of a PDF is 72 DPI.

 To make it easier to directly set the size and position in centimeters a convenience function `hpdftbl_cm2dpi()` can be used.

 @note For precision positioning it is more accurate to give the position and sizes in dots directly.

 In this example we set the size and position in centimeters.
-We positionin the top left of the table *1cm* below and *1cm* to the right of the top left corner of the paper and make the table *5cm* wide as follows:
+We position the top left of the table *1cm* below and *1cm* to the right of the top left corner of the paper and make the table *5cm* wide as follows:

 ```C
 HPDF_REAL xpos = hpdftbl_cm2dpi(1);